 This easy homemade naan bread is super soft, chewy and delicious!
 You’ll never go back to store-bought naan after trying this amazing recipe.

-My family loves making homemade naan bread.
+My family loves making homemade naan.
 The kids all get in on the fun.
 It’s a lot easier than you think it would be to make.
-There’s honestly nothing better than homemade naan bread, especially when it’s warm with melted butter.
+There’s honestly nothing better than a soft and chewy piece of naan, especially when it’s warm with melted butter.
 Seriously so good!
 Once you make it, you’ll never go back to buying store bought again.

 While both are a flatbread, naan bread has yogurt mixed into the dough creating a softer and more chewy center.
 It also gives the bread a little bit of tang.
 I adapted this recipe from my favorite pita bread.
 Pita bread is a lot more airy inside because it doesn’t have the weight of the yogurt.

 Proof the yeast.
 Start by mixing together the warm water, yeast and sugar in a medium bowl (I like to use a large measuring cup).
 Let it sit until the mixture begins to foam and puff up.
 Then stir in the yogurt, oil and salt.

 Knead and let rise.
 Pour the flour in a large bowl and then create a well in the middle.
 Add the yeast mixture in the middle of the well and mix together until it becomes hard to stir.
 Knead the dough with your hands (or an electric mixer with a dough hook) for about 3 to 5 minutes.
 Then shape into a ball and place in a greased bowl.
 Cover and let rise until the dough has doubled in size.

 Shape and roll.
 Punch down on the dough, then divide into eight equally sized pieces.
 Shape each piece into a ball and cover with a damp towel for 10 to 15 minutes.
 Then roll each ball into a circle that’s about 1/8″ thick.